hapijs/joi/API.md

 💥 Possible validation errors:[`array.unique`](#arrayunique)

-#### `array.assertItem(schema)`
+#### `array.has(schema)`

-Verifies that an assertion passes for at least one item in the array, where:
+Verifies that a schema validates at least one of the values in the array, where:
-- `schema` - the validation rules required to satisfy the assertion.
+- `schema` - the validation rules required to satisfy the check.
 If the `schema` includes references, they are resolved against the array item being tested, not the value of the `ref` target.

 ```js